GDSC-PLM/gdg-phsw-2025/documentation/SRS-Document.md

 ## 7. Future Enhancements

-The following features are out of scope for Phase 1 but may be considered for future iterations:
+The following features are out of scope but may be considered for future iterations:

-### Design and Styling (Phase 2)
+### Design and Styling
 - CSS framework integration (Tailwind CSS, CSS Modules, etc.)
 - Visual design implementation matching theme colors
 - Animations and transitions